amanpal108/amanpal108/README.md

-- 👋 Hi, I’m @amanpal108 curently working @Beezhive as CTO
+- 👋 Hi, I’m @amanpal108 curently working @Beezhive & @omotrip as CTO, @blinsofttechnologies as CEO
 - 👀 I’m interested in building extraordinary apps & systems to solve real-world problems at large scale.
 - 🌱 I’m currently learning Devops & Backend Technologies.
 - 💞️ I’m looking to collaborate on Open Source Projects.
-- 📫 How to reach me amanpal@beezhive.ca
+- 📫 How to reach me amanpal@blinsoft.tech

 <!---
 amanpal108/amanpal108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.